orbitalchicken/Roadmap/New.md

 ---------------------------------------------------------------

 - check that ISO installed in BIOS mode (USB stick)
-- Gnome calendar does not have an icon on the top left in the new Gnome decorations, only a cog icon is shown.
 - update inxi
 - update timeshift to 18.06

-slick:
-  - On a VirtualBox setup with three users, if any user but the first is auto given focus, the username is present but the box only has half height, cut off with no password entry lower half.
-You can type where that password entry half of the box would be , and it works, but the characters don't show, so it's a visual display problem, only apparently happening on boot.

 artwork:
   - improve status icons: nm-signal-, volume-audio-, power icons